Rejowiec, Lublin Voivodeship: World War II

 During the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was invaded by Germany and then occupied until 1944.
 Before the invasion, the Jewish population of the town was between 2,500 and 3,500.
+Several Poles who were either born or lived and worked in Rejowiec were murdered by the Russians in the Katyn massacre in 1940.
 The director of the local sugar factory, Jan Sztaba, was among more than 115 prominent Poles from the region murdered by the Germans in Kumowa Dolina in 1940 during the AB-Aktion.
 Rejowiec became the location of a transit ghetto where Jews from Europe were sent.
 More than 5,000 Jews from Slovakia were sent to the ghetto, as well as Jews from Germany, Hungary, Czechoslovakia and other parts of occupied Poland.
 In April and October 1942, there were transports to Sobibor gas chambers.
 In May 1942, there was a transport to the Belzec extermination camp.
 Additionally, small groups of Jews were transported to local labor camps such located in Krychów, Sawin, Sajczyce and Chełm.
 In the spring of 1943, a group of 200 to 400 remaining Jews in the city were sent to Majdanek gas chambers.
 The Jewish community ceased to exist.